growerp/growerpuntil20220814/README.md

 # growerp
-GrowERP frontend component for Android, IOS and Web using Flutter.
+GrowERP Flutter frontend component for Android, IOS and Web using Flutter.

 Under development.